vsellappa/HDF-Workshop/README.md

 A Process Group is a specific set of processes and their connections, which can receive data via input ports and send data out via output ports.
 In this manner, process groups allow creation of entirely new components simply by composition of other components.

-Keep the NiFi Docs : http://nifi.apache.org/docs.html specifically the User Guide handy.
+Keep the [NiFi Docs](http://nifi.apache.org/docs.html) specifically the User Guide handy.

 -----------------------------